jasonlong/isometric-contributions/README.md

-This is a Chrome extension lets you toggle between your regular GitHub contribution chart and an isometric pixel art version.
+This is an extension for Chrome and Safari that lets you toggle between your regular GitHub contribution chart and an isometric pixel art version.
 It uses [obelisk.js](https://github.com/nosir/obelisk.js) for the isometric graphics.

 Besides being sort of neat looking, this view is interesting in that it highlights the differences between the number of contributions with more granularity.
 This isn't meant to completely replace the standard 2D graph though, because in most ways it is actually less useful.
 For example, there are no axis labels, shorter bars can be hidden behind taller ones, you can't hover over a bar to see the day and count, etc.